 Because the food bank supplies food and essential grocery items to over 700 agencies feeding hungry people in 19 counties, a monetary donation helps the organizations.
 For every $1 that the food bank receives, it distributes seven pounds of food.
-You can donate now by clicking on this link.

 The 9 Food Drive, benefiting Second Harvest Food Bank of Metrolina, comes at an especially critical time, as area emergency pantries served by the food bank report increases in requests for assistance during the summer and giving is at a low point for the year.

 “Your donation is going to someone who is truly in need.
 We’re helping those who can’t do this on their own,” Long said.

 Learn more about the 9 Food Drive at

 If your organization or business would like to get involved or help with 9 Food Drive, or you have an inspiring story to share, please email Kevin Campbell, WSOC-TV community affairs manager, at